kamijoseph/Datascope/README.md

 ### TL;DR (for the lazy)
 **DataScope+** is a practical, analyst-focused data exploration and cleaning tool that reflects real-world workflows and sound statistical judgment.

-## Note: Remember to be kind, i am still a novice but learning and some things may break or all of them.
-Just raise the issues.
+## Note: I am still a novice but learning and some things may break or all of them.
+Just raise the issues, or reach out.
 My contact info is on Bio

 ---